Binge Eating Disorder In Men

 I’d say the biggest one is to try and find non-food rewards or stress relievers.
 So whether that’s meditation or sport or a hobby, something active that you can focus your energy on.
 Something that’s going to maybe use your hands.

-That way, when you feel triggered, you have something else you can turn to to help handle or process those emotions.
+That way, when you feel triggered, you have something else you can turn to to help handle those emotions.

 Remove Physical Access To Binge Foods